 Duca D’Atene, Negroamaro, DOC Salento 2007 – Awarded the “Certificate of Merit” by the Jury.
 This is a dry, full-bodied wine with a ruby red color, with pleasant fragrances and a balanced finish.

-I was also impressed by two wines from Sardinia :
+I was quite impressed by two wines from Sardinia :

 La Cala Vermentino di Sardegna DOC, 2012 – A straw-colored white, with flowery bouquet, citrus aromas, and smooth finish.